pricelessbrewing/pricelessbrewing.github.io/_posts/Methods/2016-2-10-Efficiency.md

 # Preliminaries

-Before we get started, I have to say something about the importance of having good information.
+BBefore we get started, I have to say something about the importance of having good information.
 Just like using any calculation, garbage in gives garbage out.
 If you tell the efficiency calculator that you have 5.5 gallons, but you actually have 5.7 gallons, then all of the calculations have a substantial margin of error.
 To that end I’m going to annoyingly list a couple methods of accurately measuring your volumes, how to read a hydrometer, and a refractometer.{: .notice}

 ---

 # Useful Measurements on Brewday

 To fully understand your system, and to figure out what went wrong, you need at least three sets of data.
 First runnings gravity and the strike volume gives grain absorption rate, and conversion efficiency.
 Pre-boil gravity and volume gives total mash efficiency, if you also have the first runnings info then you can calculate the lauter efficiency as well.
 Post boil gravity and volume gives the boil off rate and mash efficiency.
+Note that all volume measurements should have temperature measurements associated with them, see #Volumes for more info.

 # Predictability vs Consistency